svrooij/WingetIntune/README.md

 > The `packageId` ~~is case sensitive, so make sure you use the correct casing~~ will be matches against any package in the open source [index](https://github.com/svrooij/winget-pkgs-index).
 Tip: Copy it from the result of the `winget search {name}` command.

 Upon downloading the installer, the SHA256 hash is checked against the one in the `winget` manifest, to make sure you won't package a tampered installer.

-Previously it used the closed source [content-prep-tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to generate the `intunewin` file, this has since been replaced with my own faster, open-souce and cross-platform [implementation](https://github.com/Svrooij/ContentPrep).
+The packaging command uses an open-source & cross-platform [implementation](https://github.com/Svrooij/ContentPrep) of the Windows-only & closed source [content-prep-tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool), to allow cross-platform building of the packages.
+This new implementation is available as a dotnet library and a PowerShell module, so if you're into Intune packaging, check it out.

 ### Publish